Hierarchical Search of Tree Tensor Networks for High-Dimensional Data: Numerical Experiments

 Following the experiment design in the previous section, we evaluate the compression performance of the \algoname framework against its two ablation variants, \algoname (w/o Reshape) and \algoname (random), and the standard TT and HT.
 For the TT baseline, standard rounding is applied directly to the initial cross approximation result at the target error.
 For the HT baseline, the initial TT is transformed into a balanced Hierarchical Tucker format~\cite{handschuh2015numerical}, which is then rounded at the target error.
 In this experiment, we set $\maxiters=3$ for best performance, and we collect search time, reconstruction errors, and compression ratios for all variants.

 As summarized in \cref{fig:neutron:data}, the search time for identifying optimal structures (\cref{fig:neutron:time}) demonstrates a polynomial growth of degree around $3$ relative to the number of materials.
-This empirical efficiency validates the effectiveness of stochastic sampling and hierarchical structure refinement strategies.
-While the total search space for tensor network structures is combinatorially exponential, \algoname maintains a tractable scaling by restricting systematic searches to small, sampled sub-networks, and utilizing a fixed number of sampling iterations.
+While the overall search space for tensor network structures is grows exponentially, \algoname maintains tractable scaling by restricting systematic searches to small, sampled sub-networks over a fixed number of sampling iterations.
+This empirical efficiency validates the effectiveness of our stochastic sampling and hierarchical refinement strategies.

 \algoname also maintains excellent control over reconstruction accuracy, as shown in \cref{fig:neutron:error}.
 Regardless of the material count, the reconstruction error remains consistently close to the prescribed bounds.
-Minor instances where the final error slightly exceeds the target tolerance are due to the cumulative nature of the approximation process: \algoname performs compression at $\error = 10^{-4}$ using a TT-cross result that itself carries an initial error of $10^{-4}$ relative to the ground-truth black-box function, and therefore the total error reflects the nested tolerances of both stages.
-This behavior confirms that \algoname respects the error budget without over-compressing at the expense of accuracy.
+Minor instances where the final error slightly exceeds the target tolerance are due to the cumulative nature of the approximation process: \algoname performs compression at $\varepsilon = 10^{-4}$ using a TT-cross result that itself carries an initial error of $10^{-4}$ relative to the ground-truth black-box function, and therefore the total error reflects the nested tolerances of both stages.
+Overall, \algoname consistently operates within the intended bounds, confirming that it respects the error budget without over-compressing at the expense of accuracy.

 As illustrated in \cref{fig:neutron:eps-0.001} and \cref{fig:neutron:eps-0.0001}, the structures discovered by \algoname consistently outperform standard fixed formats.
 This performance gap widens as the problem complexity increases, emphasizing the advantage of customized topologies over static representations.
 The magnitude of this improvement scales with both the number of materials and the stringency of the error tolerance.
 At a large tolerance of $\error = 10^{-3}$ (\cref{fig:neutron:eps-0.001}), \algoname achieves a massive compression increase, reaching more than $500\times$ compression over the input TT at $8$ materials, while TT-round remains below $300\times$.
 The structural advantage is more evident under a strict error tolerance $\error=10^{-4}$ (\cref{fig:neutron:eps-0.0001}).
 While standard TT and HT formats plateau or even degrade, and fail to exceed $20\times$ and $10\times$ compression respectively, \algoname identifies structures that achieve up to $100\times$ compression.
 This represents a $5\times$ improvement over the TT-round baseline and a $20\times$ improvement over the HT format at high dimensionality ($d=8$).
 These results demonstrate that \algoname effectively breaks the efficiency ceilings inherent to fixed-topology networks.